Oberwaditzer/query-key-manager/README.md

 // Factories inherit the path and append their arguments when no queryKey is provided. queries.users.detail('123').queryKey; // ['users', 'detail', '123']

+// Object containers provide helpers that return the shared key for all nested queries. queries.users.getQueryKey(); // ['users']
 ```

 Looking for a fuller setup?
 Check out [examples/basic](./examples/basic/README.md) for a React Query wiring example.